Characters: A View to a Kill

 Played by: Willoughby GrayAn old Nazi scientist whose experiments on pregnant deportees resulted in the creation of Max Zorin.
 He now designs Zorin's microchips for carrying horse-doping drugs.

-- Bald of Evil: He has little hair on his head and is an evil human being.
+- Bald of Evil: He has little hair on his head and is evil.

 - Even Evil Has Loved Ones: Given his reaction when Zorin is about to fall to his death.